• Skip to primary navigation

 Turn the cake upside down over a wire rack and allow it to cool completely.
 Once cooled, carefully invert onto a cake plate.

-For keto lemon poppy seed muffins, fill each cup just over half full, and bake 18 to 22 minutes at 350 degrees.
+For keto lemon poppyseed muffins, fill each cup just over half full and bake for 18 to 22 minutes at 350 degrees.
 The batter will make approximately 18 muffins.

 Allow to cool in the pan for 5 minutes, then transfer to a cooling rack to cool completely.

-For the glaze, whisk together some powdered keto sweetener with lemon juice, lemon zest, and water as needed to thin.
+For the keto lemon glaze, whisk together some powdered keto sweetener with lemon juice, lemon zest, and water, as needed, to thin it.

-Drizzle the glaze over the keto poppy seed muffins or bundt cake and enjoy!!!
+Drizzle the glaze over the keto poppy seed muffins or lemon cake, and enjoy!!!

 Top tips